akrolic/akrolic.github.io/_portfolio/portfolio-1.md

 This is a complex design concept, completed in a short amount of time.
 Depending on future funding, this project may be built and iterated on by future students of the DIRA lab.

 Moving in the opposite direction, we decided to construct a low cost 12 DOF quadruped robot which had recently been open-sourced by [Nathan Kau](https://nathankau.com/) and the [Stanford Robotics Club](https://stanfordstudentrobotics.org/).
-The [Stanford Pupper](https://stanfordstudentrobotics.org/quadruped-benchmark), is a low cost, low complexity build which is ideal for rapid development of new control algorithms.
+The [Stanford Pupper](https://stanfordstudentrobotics.org/quadruped-benchmark), is a low cost, agile, low complexity build which is ideal for rapid development of new control algorithms [3].
 I invested in building my own personal version of pupper, and honestly it was worth every penny.

 <p align="center">
 <img src='/images/pupper.png'>